How to Submit

 Poster Presentation Session

-ACM SRC semifinalists will be invited to present their work at this Wednesday session.
-Semifinalists will give an eight-minute presentation (with slides) followed by a two-minute question and answer period.
-Semifinalists should arrive at the session room 10 minutes before the session begins to test their presentation source.
+ACM SRC finalists will be invited to present their work at this Wednesday session.
+Finalists will give a fifteen-minute presentation (with slides), which includes a two-minute question and answer period at the end.
+Finalists should arrive at the session room 10 minutes before the session begins to test their presentation source.

 This session will be attended by the committee of judges as well as any interested conference attendees.
 The top three graduate and undergraduate finalists will be chosen based on these presentations.